Accelerated peer-to-peer content distributionPosted Jan 10 2018 by Florian Wesch

 I don't want it.
 How do I disable P2P support?

-P2P is and will be disabled by default.
-You'll have to explicitly enable it by creating the /config/p2p file (see here) or by using the configuration editor on the device dashboard page.
+You can explicitly disable it by creating the /config/no-p2p file (see here) or by using the configuration editor on the device dashboard page.

 I have a question that isn't answered here.
 Help?